-- There is new evidence that was unavailable at the time of the original investigation that would affect the outcome of the original decision. - There were procedural irregularities in the complaint process that affected the outcome. - The proposed resolution was not reasonable based on the evidence compiled during the investigation.
+• There is new evidence that was unavailable at the time of the original investigation that would affect the outcome of the original decision.

+- There were procedural irregularities in the complaint and/or investigation process that affected the outcome. - The proposed resolution was not reasonable based on the evidence compiled during the investigation.

 A copy of the Director, Student Central Services or designee's written decision on the appeal shall be sent to the complainant in a timely manner.
 If the appeal decision requires further action, that action should be described in the appeal decision letter.
-The decision of the campus leader or designee on the appeal is final.
+The decision on the appeal is final.